-Have you ever wondered just how secure is Bitstamp exchange?
-The following Bitstamp review will strive to show you how this young startup has flourished over its six-year existence.
-From consistently high trading volumes, to becoming western Europe’s leading platform for trading Bitcoin and a limited selection of major cryptocurrencies – Bitstamp’s fast progress has impressed observers, investors, and users alike.
+The following Bitstamp review will strive to show you how this young startup has flourished since its launch in 2011.
+From consistently high trading volumes to become western Europe’s leading platform for trading Bitcoin and a limited selection of other major cryptocurrencies, Bitstamp’s fast progress has impressed observers, investors, and users alike.

 When two 20-year-old Slovenian college-dropouts wanted to invest in bitcoin in 2011, they decided to launch Bitstamp.
-Software developer and part-time bitcoin miner Damijan Merlak and computer salesman Nejc Kodrič discovered a gap in availability of exchange services for European bitcoin users.
+Software developer and part-time bitcoin miner Damijan Merlak and computer salesman Nejc Kodri discovered a gap in the availability of exchange services for European bitcoin users.

 - Offers a very simple buy/sell user interface, combined with advanced trading pages with detailed graphs, and trading parameters.